max-mapper/commonjs-html-prettyprinter/readme.md

-# commonjs html prettyprinter
+# html prettyprinter

-A commonjs port of beautify-html.js by Nochum Sossonko which is based on jsbeautifier by Einar Lielmanis
+A node port of beautify-html.js by Nochum Sossonko which is based on jsbeautifier by Einar Lielmanis

 ## Installation